Q. What is Tuition Exchange?

 A. An advisory committee established the original guidelines with approval by PAC (President’s Advisory Council.)

 Q. Who administers Wentworth’s TE program?

-A. The Executive Director of Admissions acts as the Tuition Exchange Liaison Officer (TELO) and is responsible for the daily administration of the program.
+A. The Assistant Vice President of Enrollment/Director of Admissions acts as the Tuition Exchange Liaison Officer (TELO) and is responsible for the daily administration of the program.
 Human Resources is responsible for certifying eligibility and maintaining Wentworth’s policies.

 Q. Is there anything else that I should know about Tuition Exchange?

 A. It is a good idea to apply for financial aid at the same time the admission application is filed should financial aid be necessary for enrollment.
 If the student waits to find out if a TE scholarship is offered before applying for aid, it may be too late to apply for the participating college’s grant aid.
 Also, even if a TE scholarship is offered, the student may still need financial assistance beyond the TE scholarship.

 It is a good idea to learn how competitive Tuition Exchange is at an institution by checking the school’s profile on the TE website.

 Q. Where can I get additional information regarding Tuition Exchange?